-IL-2 signaling is essential for homeostasis of $T{reg}$ cells.
-Since recombinant IL-2 has an unfavorable pharmacokinetic profile limiting its therapeutic use, our challenge was to create an immunotherapeutic with the therapeutic advantages of IL-2 but was well tolerated.
+IL-2 signaling is essential for homeostasis of T{reg} cells.
+Since recombinant IL-2 has an unfavorable pharmacokinetic profile and induces cytokine release syndrome limiting its therapeutic use, our challenge was to create an immunotherapeutic with the therapeutic advantages of IL-2 but that was well tolerated.
 HCW9302 addresses this challenge.
-As described in our Frontiers in Immunology paper, we found that HCW9302 exhibited a longer serum half-life with an approximately 1,000-fold higher affinity for the IL2R $\alpha$ than IL-2.
-In addition, preclinical studies have shown HCW9302 can be administered at a dosing range that expanded and activated $T{reg}$ cells but not CD4+ effector T cells.
-We believe that these studies support the clinical development of HCW9302 as a potential therapeutic agent for treatment of autoimmune and pro-inflammatory diseases.
+We found that HCW9302 exhibited a longer serum half-life with an approximately 1,000-fold higher affinity for the IL2R α than IL-2.
+In addition, preclinical studies have shown HCW9302 can be administered at a dosing range that expanded and activated T{reg} cells but not CD4+ effector T cells.
+We believe that these studies support the clinical development of HCW9302 as a potential therapeutic agent for treatment of autoimmune and proinflammatory diseases.